open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 {{< expand "Show answer">}}
 It's a prototype but it's mostly because of ethical issues.
 Different modules were produced and successfully tested, the overall system not in its completeness yet.

-Pre-prototypes exist but we want to have a multicenter evaluation and this is not 100% there yet. {{< /expand >}}
+Pre-prototypes exist but we want to have a multi-center evaluation and this is not 100% there yet. {{< /expand >}}

 {{< card2 "Local production">}}
 Primarily at this stage, production is meant at research institutions.
 There will be transition to commercial entities.